brettshumaker/Staff-List-Plugin/trunk/README.txt

 == Changelog ==

 = 2.0.3 =
-* FIXED: I got a little carried away with my cleaning and broke some admin pages.
+* FIXED: I got a little carried away with my code clean up and broke some admin pages.
 Sorry about that. :)

 = 2.0.2 =
 * CLEANED UP: A bunch of code formatting